ethereum/eth2.0-pm/eth2.0-implementers-calls/call_019.md

 **WeiTang**:
 * 0.7 patch implemented yesterday and pass all the test vectors
-* decided to deliver no chaching implementation in ethhash before the spec is frozen.
+* decided to deliver no caching until the spec is frozen.
 Don't want to redo any work.
 * For next, Shashper, we are looking into network implementation.
-In short term, we want to reintroduce sub network library and get that to network and communication layer for our clients and lend some testnets.
+In short term, we want to reintroduce substrate network library and get that to network and communication layer for our clients and lend some testnets.

 ## Artemis

 **Johnny**:
 * We did a lot of profiling in optimizing on state transition stuff.
-When we first merged in 501, we noticed none of our optimization, caching worked anymore.
+When we first merged in v0.5.1, we noticed none of our optimization, caching worked anymore.
 So we profile that by reimplementing the cashing.
 * We're starting on the next version of the spec.
 * The good news is also our **short-lived testnets can run pretty much indefinitely**.
 * We’ve  broken out a validator client implementation.
-Fall in the line of other clients making them discrete from the Beacon chain.
+Fall in line with other clients by making them discrete from the Beacon chain.
 * Joseph wrote an article about [Ethereum 2.0 Deposit Merkle Tree Implementation Guide](https://medium.com/@josephdelong/ethereum-2-0-deposit-merkle-tree-13ec8404ca4f?postPublishedType=initial).
 * also working with Harmony and Raul (protocol labs) on [minimal JVM implementation of libp2p](https://github.com/raulk/jvm-libp2p-minimal/)
 * Released a bunch of bounties funded by Joe Lubin for super simple Network implementation so that we can test the consensus layer in multi-client  testnet.